TahaSherif/linkedin_scraper/README.md

 ```

 ## Usage
-After setting up you **virtual envirement** and installing all the needed libraries, open your work directory and execute in terminal : "python scraping.py"
+After setting up you **virtual envirement** and installing all the needed libraries, open your work directory and execute in terminal any script you want in the repo.
+All the scripts return csv files.

 ## Who do I talk to?
 For any additional details about the project, you can contact **Taha Sherif** by sending an e-mail to **taha.sherif@breakpoint-technology.fr**.